Yagovcb/test-alticci-sequence/README.md

 <br>
 <h1 align="center">
-Calculadora Alticci Sequence (Backend)
+Calculator Alticci Sequence (Backend)
 </h1>
 <br>

-## 💬 Sobre o repositório
+## 💬 About the repository

-A Calculadora Alticci Sequence calcula um valor da sequência Alticci com base em um índice passado, na qual é definida da seguinte forma:
+The Alticci Sequence Calculator calculates an Alticci sequence value based on a passed index, which is defined as follows:

 n=0 => a(0) = 0